liyanwangNetID/ros2_alpasim/docs/AI_DATASET_DEVELOPMENT_HANDOFF.md

 # AlpaSim VLM Dataset Development Handoff

+**Document status:** Updated to the frozen Step 7 codebase on 2026-09-24
 **Audience:** A new AI assistant or developer continuing this repository.
-**Purpose:** Read this document before changing dataset code.
-It records the current implementation, frozen outputs, development constraints, active Step 7 state, and the exact next work.
+**Purpose:** This is the primary, self-contained handoff.
+A new conversation should be able to continue directly with Step 8 after reading this file, without requiring additional project history from the user.

 ## 1. Project goal

-Build a supervised dataset for VLM backbone training from recorded AlpaSim driving clips.
+Build a supervised dataset for VLM backbone training from recorded AlpaSim driving Clips.

 ### Model input